|Elliott Sound Products||Class A Amplifiers - A Brief Explanation|

 There is an alternative (which I have not tried for this application, but have carried out numerous spice simulations) called a capacitance multiplier, which is simpler and cheaper than a regulated supply, but should be capable of reducing the ripple to very low levels.
 I have had a few e-mails from readers who have built the capacitance multiplier project (see the Projects page), and the results have been very positive, so this makes the Class-A idea far more attractive from a cost and heat perspective.
 (Capacitance multipliers are not required to regulate, so operate with a much lower input to output differential voltage - therefore, less heat!)
 Indeed, the design by John Linsley-Hood referenced on these pages uses a capacitance multiplier, although its performance can be improved dramatically.

-John L Linsley-Hood's Class-A amplifier design
+John L Linsley-Hood's (and other) Class-A amplifier designs

 Simple Capacitance Multiplier Power Supply

 The question now is - is this really what I want to do?
 The answer might be a resounding yes (after all, there is no good reason that a Class-AB amp cannot be just as good) - but to be sensible, we should apply the Class-A amp for the tweeters in the system, and use conventional Class-AB amps for the low and mid frequencies.
 To obtain adequate sound pressure levels, most modern speakers need lots of power, since they are not very efficient (i.e. electrical power in versus acoustical power out).